Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script combines the two commands from the previous solution into a single line using the && operator.
+This script uses the chgrp command to change the group owner of the file hello to school.